-SPNs lend themselves to be learned generatively [7] or discriminatively [9] using Expectation Maximization (EM) or gradient descent.
-In this work, we employ hard EM to learn the weights, which was shown to work well for generative learning [7].
+SPNs lend themselves to be learned generatively or discriminatively using Expectation Maximization (EM) or gradient descent.
+In this work, we employ hard EM, which was shown to work well for generative learning [21].
 As is often the case for deep models, the gradient quickly diminishes as more layers are added.
 Hard EM overcomes this problem, permitting learning of SPNs with hundreds of layers.
-Each iteration of the EM learning consists of an MPE inference of the implicit latent variables of each sum with training samples set as evidence (E step), and an update of weights based on the inference results (M step, for details, see [7]).
+Each iteration of the EM learning consists of an MPE inference of the implicit latent variables of each sum with training samples set as evidence (E step), and an update of weights based on the inference results (M step, for details see [21]).
 We achieved best results by modifying the MPE inference to use sums instead of maxes during the upwards pass, while selecting the max valued child during the downward pass.
 Furthermore, we performed additive smoothing when updating the weights corresponding to a Dirichlet prior and terminated learning after 300 iterations.
 No additional learning parameters are required.